ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Stored Procedures Manual.md

 Unlike the INTO clause which retrieves one record at a time, the BULK COLLECT clause retrieves all of the rows returned by the statement at once.
 Two types of bind variables as shown below can be specified to follow INTO:

 -   array_record_name
-    This specifies the associative array variables of RECORD.
+    This specifies the VARRAY variables or associative array variables of RECORD.

 -   array_variable_name
     This specifies the array variables for each column of the *expr* list.
 Each data type of the array variables must be compatible with the data type of the corresponding column in the expr list, and the number of array variables must equal the number of columns of the *expr* list.